MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-computesimilarity.md

 Assemblies: Microsoft.Academic.LanguageSimilarity.dll

-### Compute similarity score between 2 strings or between a string and a concept.
+### Compute the similarity score between 2 strings or between a string and a concept.

 ## Overloads